AWS · CLF-C02

 The AWS Certified Cloud Practitioner (CLF-C02) is a foundational-level certification from Amazon Web Services that validates a broad, high-level understanding of the AWS Cloud platform, its core services, and its key terminology.
 The certification demonstrates competency across four core domains: cloud concepts and the AWS value proposition, security and compliance including the shared responsibility model, cloud technology and services spanning compute, networking, database, and storage, and billing, pricing, and support structures.
 Launched on September 19, 2023 as the successor to CLF-C01, the updated CLF-C02 exam places greater emphasis on governance concepts and the AWS Cloud Adoption Framework (CAF), while increasing the weight of the Security and Compliance domain from 25% to 30%.
 It is assessed on a compensatory scoring model, meaning candidates must achieve an overall passing score without needing to pass each individual domain section.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 686 questions.

 Explanation